When an absence is due to long term sickness, parents may wish to contact their child’s teacher to discuss activities that could be completed at home

 - Year 6 graduation ceremonies, lunch and disco.

-Due to issues related to supervision of students, parents are advised that students should not arrive at school before 8.30 am.
+Due to issues related to supervision of students, parents are advised that students should not arrive at school before 8.25 am.
+School gates will open at 8:25 with an expectation that children enter the school and walk directly to their class.
+Classroom will open at 8:30am.

 Assemblies are held at 8.50 am on Thursday mornings once per fortnight.
 The dates of assemblies are published in the Newsletter and in Term Calendars.
 During each assembly, class items, displays, reports, plays and musical items are presented.
 Achievement certificates are awarded to various children for their efforts or contributions in class.
 All parents and friends are welcome to attend.